-Indicator 1 Description Description Means of Verification Unit Frequency Percentage of people living in vulnerable areas able to identify conflict resolution mechanisms/actors in their community they would turn to The indicator measures whether a conflict resolution infrastructure exists at the local level through formal and informal institutions that local communities feel comfortable to turn to for dis Stabilization Survey.
-Baseline: People identify at least one community institution/actor they would turn to in case of dispute.
-Baseline (religious authorities + municipal authorities + municipal police + community elders) pute resolution as per the perceptions of affected Percentage I communitie , Baseline Target T Sep 2017 2018 Target 2020 Leb 20% 25% Syr 21% 25% 33% 33%

-Indicator 2 Description Means of Verification Unit Frequency Percentage of people living in vulnerable areas identifying factors that could improve The indicator measures the percentage of people who identify 'factors of peace' Stabilization Survey.
+Indicator 1 Description Means of Verification Unit Frequency Percentage of people living in vulnerable areas able to identify conflict resolution mechanisms/actors in their community they would turn to The indicator measures whether a conflictStabilization Survey.
+Baseline: People identify at least one community institution/actor they would turn to in exists at the local level through formal and informal institutions that local communities feel comfortable to turn to for dispute resolution as per the perceptions of affected Percentage , Baseline Sep 2017 Target 2018 Target 2020 Leb 20% 25% 33% Syr 21% 25% 33% Indicator 2 Description Means of Verification Unit Frequency Percentage of people living in vulnerable areas identifying actors that could improve identify 'factors of peace' Stabilization Survey.
 Baseline: %54,2 (i.e. the percentage of people who did not say 'nothing helps to improve relations) Percentage Quarterly inter-community relationships that could help to improve relationships between Syrian and dialogue s and Lebanese thereby evincing a mindset geare ed towards co operation Baseline Target Target Sep 2017 2018 2020